-- Find some stress relieving activities that work for you and practice them regularly to reduce stress induced jaw clenching;
+- Find some stress-relieving activities that work for you and practice them regularly to reduce stress-induced jaw clenching;

 - Talk to Dr. Shariff about using a dental splint if you are a teeth grinder.

 Dental visits with Dr. Nabi or Dr. Socoloff are vital if you suffer from TMJ.
-Not only can he help you with the problems of TMJ, your Provider also will keep your teeth and gums healthy.
+Not only can he help you with the problems of TMJ, but your Provider also will keep your teeth and gums healthy.
 TMJ may cause you to not be able to take as good care of your teeth because you may not be able to open your mouth as wide (reduced range of motion).

 Routine visits to your Provider are important to ensure your teeth and gums stay healthy.
-For appointment or more details, please Contact Us Snellville Family Dental.
+For appointment or more details, please Contact Us at Snellville Family Dental.

 Ready for a consultation?
 Call us (770) 800-7545

 More than 190 5-Star Reviews on Intuit Local Businesses

 Meet Our Dental Staff